kamilmazurek/spring-beans-explained/README.md

     * Useful for global resources shared across the entire web application.
     * Example: A `CacheManager` or `ApplicationConfig` bean that stores configuration or cached data accessible to all users.
 * **WebSocket:**
-    * Useful for WebSocket sessions where state persists during real-time communication.
+    * Useful for WebSocket sessions where state persists during real-time communication for a single WebSocket connection.
     * Example: A `ChatSessionService` that maintains the message history for each user during a live chat session.

 Personally, I like to choose the bean scope based on how it will be used: singleton for shared, stateless services, and request, session, or prototype scopes only when per-instance or per-user state is needed.